 That's it!
 Tandems are a tremendous amount of fun and a great way for anyone to learn the basics of how to safely fly a paraglider.
 The more the student cooperates, the better he will learn and the more fun it is!

-AT ANY TIME DURING THE TANDEM, THE STUDENT MAY INDICATE THAT HE WANTS TO LAND BY GIVING A "THUMB DOWN" GESTURE.
+AT ANY TIME DURING THE TANDEM, THE PASSENGER MAY INDICATE THAT HE WANTS TO LAND BY GIVING A "THUMB DOWN" GESTURE.
 THE PIC WILL LAND AS SOON AS POSSIBLE.